openstack-archive/fuel-plugin-xenserver/doc/source/test-plan.rst

           interfaces previous set and make sure network range will not be conflicting with other systems in the same lab.
 Then click “Verify Networks” button.
        #.
-In the Settings Tab under the side tab “Others”, input the
+In the Settings Tab under the side tab “Compute”, input the
           credential applied to all your XenServer hosts.
+You can also provide a SSH private key or leave it blank then an RSA keypair will be automatically generated.
        #.
 Click “Deploy Changes” button
    * - Expected Result
      - Deploy of nodes all succeed